 - Throwing tantrums when you try to get them dressed

 - Having an unusually high or low pain threshold

 - Putting inedible things, including rocks and paint, into their mouths

-These and other atypical behaviors may reflect sensory processing issues—children who are overwhelmed because of their difficulty integrating information from their senses.
-Parents of children who suffer from sensory issues often refer to this constellation of behaviors as Sensory Processing Disorder, or SPD.
+These and other atypical behaviors may reflect sensory processing issues — difficulty integrating information from the senses, which may overwhelm children and result in confusing behavior.
+Parents of children with these issues often call it Sensory Processing Disorder, or SPD.
 Psychiatrists, however, are quick to note that SPD is not a recognized disorder in the Diagnostic and Statistical Manual.

 Related: The Debate Over Sensory Processing

 Sensory processing problems are now considered a symptom of autism because the majority of children and adults on the autism spectrum also have significant sensory issues.
 However, most children with sensory issues are not on the spectrum.
 They can also be found in those with ADHD, OCD and other developmental delays — or with no other diagnosis at all.